Stromness - Scrabster

 Stromness to Scrabster Travel with Vehicles & Pets

-Can I bring my car on the ferry from Stromness to Scrabster?
+Can I bring my car or caravan on the ferry from Stromness to Scrabster?

-Whether you can bring your campervan on the ferry from Stromness to Scrabster depends on factors like the ship & operator of your preferred crossing.
-To find out whether you can take your car on the ferry, simply enter your details, and we will compare operators on the specified route for you.
+Whether you can bring your vehicle on the ferry from Stromness to Scrabster depends on factors such as the ship and operator of your chosen crossing.
+To find out, simply enter your details and we’ll show you which operators on that route allow vehicles.

 Can I travel as a foot passenger from Stromness to Scrabster?